CZ-NIC/fred-docs/EPPReference/CommandStructure/Logout.rst

 Logout
 ======

-A logout command is used to end a session with the EPP server established by a :doc:`Login` command.
+A logout :ref:`command <struct-command>` is used to end a session with the EPP server established by a :doc:`Login` command.

 The logout command is a ``logout`` element in the default namespace (``urn:ietf:params:xml:ns:epp-1.0``).